Chepstow: Geography

 Chepstow is located on the west bank of the River Wye, some 3 mi north of its confluence with the Severn estuary.
 To the north of the town, the Wye passes through a limestone gorge, and there are limestone cliffs at Chepstow both north and south of the town centre and on the opposite (east) side of the river.
 The town is overlooked by the inland cliffs at Wyndcliff near St Arvans, about 2 mi north of the town, and, from parts of the town, the Severn estuary and its bridges can be seen.
 The historic centre of Chepstow occupies part of a bend in the River Wye, and slopes up from the river to the town centre and beyond.
-As well as cliffs used for rock climbing, percolation of acidic groundwater has dissolved limestone to produce caves in the area, including Otter Hole, one of the most decorated cave systems in Britain.
+As well as cliffs used for rock climbing, percolation of acidic groundwater has dissolved limestone to produce caves in the area, including Otter Hole, one of the most decorated cave systems in Britain, which runs under the racecourse.
 The climate of the town is affected by its position close to the Severn estuary.

 The bedrock of Chepstow is limestone, mudstone and sandstone, overlain in places with some gravels and the clay and silt of the river's tidal flats, which are of marine origin and up to two million years old.
 Most of the rock was produced in a warm, tropical marine environment, when Europe was closer to the equator.
 The rock of Sedbury cliffs and those under Chepstow Castle are Carboniferous Limestone, hundreds of metres thick in the area, made of particles and shells of sea creatures from 330 to 360 million years ago.
-Layered outcrops of darker Black Rock Limestone, which makes up a broad part of Chepstow's bedrock, are very clear in cliffs along Craig yr Afon, part of the Wales Coast Path extending from Wyebank Road, and by the link road from Bulwark Road to the M48, where the looser reddish Mercia Mudstone (which extends under Bulwark and Sedbury and forms the cliffs at the Severn) and the lighter Hunts Bay limestone are also seen.
+Layered outcrops of darker Black Rock Limestone, which makes up a broad part of Chepstow's bedrock, are very clear in cliffs along Craig yr Afon, part of the Wales Coast Path extending from Wye Crescent, and by the link road from Bulwark Road to the M48, where the looser reddish Mercia Mudstone (which extends under Bulwark and Sedbury and forms the cliffs at the Severn) and the lighter Hunts Bay limestone are also seen.

 The River Wye at Chepstow has one of the highest tidal ranges in the world.
 The river was established as a boundary between England and Wales by Athelstan in 928.
 However, after the Norman conquest, areas east of the Wye, within the former Saxon royal manor of Tidenham and including Beachley, Tutshill, Sedbury and Tidenham Chase, were included within the lordship of Striguil or Chepstow.
 In 1536, the river was confirmed as the boundary between Monmouthshire and Gloucestershire.
 Since the early 19th century, housing development has continued on the east bank of the river opposite Chepstow, at Tutshill and Sedbury.
 Those areas, though located in England rather than Wales, are now effectively suburbs of the town.